 So, read step by step instructions to install laminate flooring

-- You need to keep the right gap: For installation of T-molding leaving the right gap between the two floors that you are trying to adjoin with the T-mold is essential.
+- You need to keep the right gap: To install laminate flooring with T-molding leaving the right gap between the two floors that you are trying to adjoin with the T-mold is essential.
 If you happen to leave minimum gap between the edges of the two flooring fitting a T-mold in that space might be difficult and can even damage the flooring material.
-Not leaving enough space also reduces the scope of easy expansion of the flooring which can seriously affect one of the biggest benefits of installing T-molding in laminate flooring.
+Not leaving enough space also reduces the scope of easy expansion of the flooring which can seriously affect one of the biggest benefits of installing laminate flooring.
 So, if you are planning to install the T- molds for the best looks and function maintain the right gap between the two flooring materials to be joined by the T-mold.